Roof Replacement Challenges Every Homeowner Should Know

 What Are Roof Replacement Challenges?

-Common roof replacement challenges include:
+Common structural damage roof replacement include:

 • Rotted or soft decking beneath shingles